baatzhm/Education_Homework/terraform-getting-started.md

 The command will take a few minutes to run.
 Once complete, a message will display indicating that the resource was created.

 ## Destroy Infrastructure
-Now that you have succesfully created infrastructure with Terraform, you will use Terraform to destroy this infrastructure.
+Now that you have successfully created infrastructure with Terraform, you will use Terraform to destroy this infrastructure.

 ```shell
 $ terraform destroy